-- 1. When providing instruction related to module techniques, the modules will be demonstrated

-- 2. The modules will be further broken down to the smallest segment to ensure thorough understanding

-- 3. The modules will be practiced

-- 4. The ability to demonstrate each of the modules will be tested

-- 5. The modules are list below for additional presentation methodology (Addendum 1 Basic Motorcycle Course)
+- 1. The Basic Motorcycle Course is divided into 20 modules - 2.
+The 20 modules are divided into 103 segments - B. Model Teaching of the Modules: - When providing instruction related to module techniques, the modules will be demonstrated - 2.
+The modules will be further broken down to the smallest segment to ensure thorough understanding - 3.
+The modules will be practiced by the students - 4.
+The ability to demonstrate each of the modules will be tested - 5.
+The modules are list below for additional presentation methodology (Addendum 1 Basic Motorcycle Course)

-- C. Module One:
+C. Module One:

-- 1. Facility orientation

-- 2. Training orientation

-- 3. Administrative orientation

-- 4. Introduction to the school motorcycle: